logo

 back to topStrings in parallel

-In some cases, a battery pack consists of multiple, separate strings in parallel.
+In some cases, a battery pack consists of multiple strings in parallel.
 The Lithiumate™ BMS can handle such battery packs.

 Note that, when using strings in parallel, the BMS cannot estimate cell resistance, because the pack current divides unequally among the strings in parallel.